carbon-design-system/carbon-website-archive/src/content/guidelines/themes/themes.md

 ## Theming applied

 The following example demonstrates the relationship between the different themes.
-Each theme shares the same variables and roles, with only the value changing according to each individual theme.
+Each theme shares the same variables and roles, with only the value changing for each individual theme.

 ![Default theme applied](images/themes-1.svg)